 For conference travel for presentations, acceptance confirmation is required.
 If a group of students will be making multiple presentations at one conference, submit one travel grant for the entire group.If awarded this grant for travel, you will have to fill out the University-Sanctioned Student Travel Registration Form.

-The URCA Committee Generalized Review Timeline, applicants will be notified the following week of committee's decision.
+The URCA Committee reveiws grant applications four times a year.
+Applicants will be notified the following week of committee's decision.

 - Nov.
 11th

 - Feb.
 3rd